June 3, 2020

 This is a frightening, sorrowful time.
 For us personally, the small businesses of our family members have been vandalized and looted.
 Just this past weekend, one of our own at the firm was physically assaulted in San Francisco for the offense of being an Asian woman.
 So, to all of our friends, founders, and employees at Foundation Capital companies—especially those in the black community—who are mad, sad, and scared: We are also mad, sad, and scared.
 Everything is wrong.

 Yet we at Foundation are desperately holding on to hope.
 We plead with you to hold on to it as well.
 Not the false comfort of uncritical optimism but something hard won.
 Saint Augustine said that hope has two daughters: anger and courage.
 Anger at the way things are, and the courage to change them.
-The uprisings that are taking place across the country are the seeds of hope.
+The uprisings taking place across the country are the seeds of hope.

 To be clear, we don’t condone the looting or violence (neither property damage by rioters, nor unaccountable brutality by police) that has taken place.
 It hurts our community and is counterproductive to achieving reform.
 But the peaceful protests that are happening all across the country are righteous.
 The anger that undergirds them is righteous—and can lead to meaningful change if we harness it constructively, if we seize the opportunity to organize and advocate for reforms, if we have the courage and will to bring about the change we want.

 To meet this challenge, we draw strength from the multiplicity of our community.
 When people say that we’re building the future in Silicon Valley, don’t look to your screens or your machines.
 Look around you, to the disparate assortment of peoples that have assembled in this corner of the world at this moment in history: immigrants and natives; women and men; gay, straight, trans; black, Asian, white; Christian, Muslim, non-believer.